ronnydw/data-science-projects/sp500-stock-analysis/README.md

 * There is no assurance that past performance is an accurate predictor of the future!

 ## Acknowledgements
+This project was done as final project for the ["DSE200X Python for Data Science - edX - UC San Diego"](https://www.edx.org/course/python-data-science-uc-san-diegox-dse200x) course

 Thanks to Kaggle and Yahoo for making historical stock prices data available for research

 ## References